withastro/roadmap/proposals/0027-content-collections.md

 # Summary

-Content Schemas are a way to fetch Markdown and MDX frontmatter in your Astro projects in a consistent, performant, and type-safe way.
+Content Collections are a way to fetch Markdown and MDX frontmatter in your Astro projects in a consistent, performant, and type-safe way.

 This introduces four new concepts: